18F/open-data-maker/README.md

 ## How this works

-By default, data will be loaded from /sample-data
+By default, data will be loaded from /sample-data when you run `rake import`

 * [cities100.csv](sample-data/cities100.csv) - dataset of 100 most populous cities in the US
 * [data.yaml](sample-data/data.yaml) - configuration for